 the bones are secured to one another throughout your lifetime, bone

 a strong bridge that will last forever.
-The bone that is placed
+The material that is placed

-is a combination of what we had taken earlier in the
+is a combination of your bone that we had removed earlier in the

-procedure, and a special material to stimulate the bridging of bone from one
+procedure, and a special material to stimulate bone growth.
+In essence,

 At the time of surgery,

-we will make the determination as to whether the worn out disk should
+we will make the determination as to whether the worn out disc should

 be removed and replaced with a piece of bone to make the fusion

 even stronger.
 This is called a posterior lumbar interbody